The API routes to a cluster of Rust binaries that access your database on object storage (see regions for more on routing).

-After the first query, the namespace's documents are cached for hours on an NVME SSD.
+After the first query, the namespace's documents are cached on NVMe SSD.
 Subsequent queries are routed to the same query node for cache locality, but any query node can serve queries from any namespace.
 The first query to a namespace reads object storage directly and is slow (~500ms for 1M documents), but subsequent, cached queries to that node are faster (~27ms p50 for ~1M documents).
 Many use-cases can send a pre-flight query to warm the cache so the user only ever experiences warm latency.

-turbopuffer is a multi-tenant service, which means each ./tpuf binary handles requests for multiple tenants.
+binary handles requests for multiple tenants.
 This keeps costs low.
 Enterprise customers can be isolated on request.

 Each namespace has its own prefix on object storage. turbopuffer uses a write-ahead log (WAL) to ensure consistency.
 Every write adds a new file to the WAL directory inside the namespace's prefix.
 If a write returns successfully, data is guaranteed to be durably written to object storage.
 This means high write throughput (~10,000+ vectors/sec), at the cost of high write latency (~200ms+).